delftswa2017/desosa2017/junit5/chapter.md

 and institutions.
 Marc Phillip gave a guest lecture at the TU Delft, and Sam Brannen has held talks about JUnit <a href="#10">[10]</a> during conferences in the past.

-Another type of communicator that is not necessarily directly connected to JUnit are teachers.
-Teachers can introduce students to the JUnit testing framework and familiarize them with testing principles.
+Another type of communicator that is not necessarily directly connected to JUnit is teachers.
+Teachers can introduce students to the JUnit testing framework and familiarise them with testing principles.
 An example in this category would be Arie van Deursen.

 ### Users